 An asset is currently defined as encumbered if it has been pledged as collateral against an existing liability and, as a result, is no longer available to the Group to secure funding, satisfy collateral needs or be sold to reduce the funding requirement.
-An asset is therefore categorised as unencumbered if it has not been pledged against an existing liability.
+An asset is therefore, categorised as unencumbered if it has not been pledged against an existing liability.
 The Group monitors and manages total balance sheet encumbrance via a Board-approved risk appetite framework.

-At 30 June 2020, the Group has £4,397.9 million (30 June 2019: £3,669.1 million) of encumbered assets, and £10,925.7 million (30 June 2019: £8,861.2 million) of unencumbered assets.
+As of 30 June 2021, the Group had £4,850.3 million (30 June 2020: £4,397.9 million) of encumbered assets, and £11,638.5 million (30 June 2020: £10,925.7 million) of unencumbered assets.
 The tables in Appendix 5 disclose the Group's encumbered and unencumbered assets in the templates specified by the EBA.